 $example = uc($example);

-In the above example the $example variable is first set as all lowercase.
-The second line uppercases the first character making the text "Hello World", and finally the third line uppercases the whole string making the text "HELLO WORLD".
+In the above example, the $example variable is set to all lowercase.
+The third line uppercases the first character making the text "Hello World", and the fifth line uppercases the whole string making the text "HELLO WORLD".

-- Use the online converter to convert your text to uppercase, lowercase, and many other modifications.
+- Use the online converter to convert your text to uppercase, lowercase, and other modifications.

 - Change between uppercase and lowercase text in Microsoft Word.